candu/blog-archive/posts/2012-10-02-welcome-to-quantified-savagery.md

 This is a good first-level approximation: you *gather* your data, *analyze* it, and *interpret* the analysis to become more *self-aware*.

-{% pullquote %}
 But why is this suddenly important?
 After all, journal-keeping has been around roughly as long as written languages.
 The answer lies in *technology*.
-{" For the first time in history, over half the world's population owns sensor-packed networked computing devices. "} We refer to these devices as mobile phones only by historical accident.
+For the first time in history, over half the world's population owns sensor-packed networked computing devices.
+We refer to these devices as mobile phones only by historical accident.
 In fact, they're really powerful tools for speeding up this process of gaining *self knowledge through numbers*.
-{% endpullquote %}

 As I said before, though, this is only a first-level approximation.
 There are two main ways in which Quantified Self can achieve greater awesomeness: